HSBNE-Archive/Policy/Rules/Rules.md

     1. A member may resign from the association by giving a written (including electronic) notice of resignation to the secretary.
-    2. The resignation takes effect at—
+    2. The resignation takes effect at -

         1.  the time the notice is received by the secretary; or
-        2.  if a later time is stated in the notice—the later time.
+        2.  if a later time is stated in the notice - the later time.

-    3. The management committee may terminate a members membership if the member—
+    3. The management committee may terminate a members membership if the member -

         1.  is convicted of an indictable offense; or
         2.  does not comply with any of the provisions of these rules; or